21 November 2019

 Here in our Mansion, they are strategically laid out before hanging on the tree, with all the bulbs being individually tested.

-For this year's event, our old white bulbs were replaced with warm yellow ones to add a beautiful golden glow to the giant redwood.
+The warm yellow bulbs add a beautiful golden glow to the giant redwood.

 As you walk along the one-mile route, you'll spot more than 800 glowing lanterns of all different shapes and sizes.